 - To give the completed form to the parent and student (age 19 and older) when a DPH request is received and this form has not been provided prior to the DPH request (check all that apply). - To document minor changes on an IEP.
-Seek guidance from the local special education coordinator. - To document minor corrections found during internal monitoring/ALSDE monitoring.
-Seek guidance from the local Special Education Coordinator.
-Examples are as follows: - A required evaluation was administered and considered by the IEP Team or Eligibility Committee, but was omitted from the eligibility report. - O A copy of the eligibility report was not given or sent to the parent and student (age 19 and older). - A copy of the IEP was not given or sent to the parent and student (age 19 and older). - The date of birth was recorded incorrectly on the IEP. - Do not use this form to request additional data collection/evaluation.
+Seek guidance from the local Special Education Coordinator/ Director. - To document when the parent does NOT attend the eligibility meeting. - To document minor corrections found during internal monitoring/ALSDE monitoring.
+Seek guidance from the local Special Education Coordinator/Director.
+Examples are as follows: - o A required evaluation was administered and considered by the IEP Team or Eligibility Committee, but was omitted from the eligibility report. - o A copy of the eligibility report was not given or sent to the parent and student (age 19 and older). - o A copy of the IEP was not given or sent to the parent and student (age 19 and older). - o The date of birth was recorded incorrectly on the IEP. - Do not use this form to request additional data collection/evaluation.
 For this request, the IEP Team must meet and document the decision on the Notice of IEP Team's Decision Regarding Reevaluation.